 The tourist offer includes trips combining travel by bus with travel by ship or by train, with chocolate tasting, and tours with dinner in a restaurant offering an original Swiss cheese fondue.
 Below are the most interesting ones, for more details, please visit the organizer’s website: Best of Switzerland Tours.

-- Zurich with Cruise & Chocolate – classic city tour with Zurich’s most popular sights, combined with ride uphill by cogwheel train and with 1-hour lake cruise (the whole trip lasts over 5 hours).
-During lake cruise – short walk to the Lindt Chocolate Shop, where chocolate tasting and shopping souvenirs as possible.
-Price 58 CHF/ USD.
+- Zurich with Cruise & Chocolate – classic city tour with Zurich’s most popular sights, combined with a ride uphill by cogwheel train and with a 1-hour lake cruise (the whole trip lasts over 5 hours).
+During the lake cruise – a short walk to the Lindt Chocolate Shop, where chocolate tasting and shopping souvenirs as possible.
+Price from 70 CHF.

 Meier Tours – Gray Line Zurich

 Gray Line Zurich is the other tourism company visible on the market in Zurich.
 The Hans Meier Tourist Ltd was founded in 1954 and is part of “Gray Line Worldwide” which is a world-famous tour operator and coach travel organizer.